nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `lect CS2100 @lt11 -r 5 / 101020 1300` - adds CS2100 lecture at 2020-10-10 1p.m. to the event list, the venue is lt11 and the lecture will happen for the next 5 weeks.

-#### Adding a tutorial event: `tut`
+#### Adding recurring tutorial events: `tut`

-You can add a tutorial event to the calendar list by using the following format.
+When you have new recurring lecture events and want to add them to the calendar list, you can use `tut` command.

 Format: `tut <module_name> @<venue> -r <recurring_number> / <date> <time>`